DevanshMistry890/Adult-Census-Income-Prediction/README.md

-# Adult-Census-Income-Prediction
-Internship Project

-Project Title: Adult Census Income Prediction
-Technologies:  Machine Learning Technology
-Domain:  Finance
-Project Difficulties level:  Intermediate
-Problem Statement:
-The Goal is to predict whether a person has an income of more than 50K a year or not.
-This is basically a binary classification problem where a person is classified into the
->50K group or <=50K group.

-# Note:
-content here is not safe to use in any project, i am will be not resopnsible for any kind of copyright issues.
-I am using this repo for just my ease.

 ## ML-Model-Flask-Deployment
-This project is to elaborate how Machine Learn Models are deployed on production using Flask API
+This is a demo project to elaborate how Machine Learn Models are deployed on production using Flask API

 ### Prerequisites
 You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.